Agent-powered changelog automation§

 Monthly cadence§

 The team should be able to keep the changelog going when I’m OOO.
 The core Pigweed team is small, mostly software engineers (SWEs) with many time-sensitive responsibilities.
 It’s not realistic to ask these SWEs to spend 2-3 days each month toiling through a manual changelog authoring process.
 This is why I’m aiming for 100% automation.
-Ideally, my teammates can just fire off a command, wait a while, and then come back to a draft that’s basically ready for review and properly glued into the docs build system.
+Ideally, my teammates can just fire off a command, wait a while, and then come back to a draft that’s basically ready for review.

 Thorough analysis§